-Winning Tips on Online Art Competitions
+Tips on Winning Online Art Competitions

 It is integral to submit quality images from one’s artwork when entering online art competition and submitted images have to focus on the art itself, and anything more than this is a distraction and distractions do not win art competitions.

-The artist has to remember that online art competition jurors want to view an image of the art and the person has to make sure that the picture they submit is the artwork, and it goes without saying that an art competition submission has to be about the art itself and nothing more or nothing less.
+The artist needs to remember that online art competition jurors want to view an image of the art and the person has to make sure that the picture they submit is the artwork, and it goes without saying that an art competition submission has to be about the art itself and nothing more or nothing less.
 The sad thing is that many artists fail to do this, and they forget that a cluttered image has a very slim chance of being selected.

 Over the last couple of years some artists have made a habit of taking photos of their artwork while standing by them, images that have the thumbs and fingers of someone holding the artwork and pictures that show the shadow of the person taking the photo.
 Such kinds of images always end up being last on the list of selections despite how amazing they are because there is no need to be in a picture unless the online competition specifies that the person be it the picture and even fingers or thumbs do not have to be there.
-Adding such extra features makes the art lose its appeal, and the artist stands to lose in the competition.
+The truth is that adding such extra features makes the art lose its appeal, and the artist stands to lose in the competition.